4061 Director, Accounting and Budgeting

-Education: A Bachelor’s in Accounting or a related business field with at least twenty hours of coursework in Accounting is required; a Master’s degree in Accounting or a related business field with at least twenty hours of coursework in Accounting is preferred.
+Education: A Bachelor’s degree in Accounting or a related business field with at least twenty hours of coursework in accounting is required; a Master’s degree in Accounting or a related business field with at least twenty hours of coursework in accounting is preferred.

-Skills: High aptitude in accountancy and a good understanding of computers and their functions in accounting is required.
-Must have the ability to work and communicate effectively with individuals possessing varying levels of accounting/budgeting knowledge.
+Skills: High aptitude in accountancy and a good understanding of computers and their role in accounting is required.
+The ability to work and communicate effectively with individuals possessing varying levels of accounting and budgeting knowledge is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Prepares the University Internal Operating Budget by developing methods, models, and other decision support systems and establishes timelines and deadlines which assure timely submission.
+2. Prepares the University’s Internal Operating Budget by developing methods, models, and other decision support systems and establishes timelines and deadlines which assure timely submission.

-2. Sets up budget phases for the budget process in budget development and salary planner, works directly with auxiliaries in planning and preparing the budget, coordinates the development of the budget book by working with Senior Accountants and Accountants to enter the data and reconcile budgets, loads the board-approved budget into Banner, and manages the various budget processes required in the Banner system.
+3. Sets up budget phases for the budget process in budget development and salary planner, works directly with auxiliaries in planning and preparing the budget, coordinates the development of the budget book by working with professional accounting staff to enter the data and reconcile budgets, loads the board-approved budget into Banner, and manages the various budget process required in the Banner system.

-4. Maintains the accuracy of financial data through assigning the correct budget numbers and expense codes, reviewing or approving transactions, properly recording transactions via journal entries, preparing or reviewing budget adjustments, researching and analyzing data regarding updates needed, updating the position control system, and preparing monthly reconciliations.
+5. Maintains the accuracy of financial data by assigning correct budget numbers and expense codes, reviewing or approving transactions, properly recording transactions via journal entries, preparing or reviewing budget adjustments, researching and analyzing data regarding updates needed, updating the position control system, and preparing monthly reconciliations.

-12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Chief Financial Officer.
+15. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Chief Financial Officer.

-13. Contributes to the overall success of the Office of Financial Services by performing all other duties and responsibilities as assigned, maintaining high levels of accuracy, maintaining a professional demeanor and appropriate levels of confidentiality, and providing excellent customer service.
+16. Contributes to the overall success of Financial Services by performing all other duties and responsibilities as assigned, maintaining high levels of accuracy, maintaining a professional demeanor and appropriate levels of confidentiality, and providing excellent customer service.

 OFFICE OF HUMAN RESOURCES